-RRB Appoints Daniel J. Fadden as Director of Field Service
+RRB Appoints Daniel J. Fadden as Director of Administration

-The U.S. Railroad Retirement Board (RRB) has named Daniel J. Fadden as its Director of Field Service.
+The U.S. Railroad Retirement Board (RRB) has appointed Daniel J. Fadden as its Director of Administration, effective January 2, 2021.

 Mr. Fadden attended Loyola University Chicago, earning a Bachelor of Science degree in 1983.
 A native and current resident of Oak Lawn, IL, he and his wife, Maureen, are the parents of a son and a daughter.